Alert

 Description

-The hamlet of Granon is in fact the summer cottages of the Val des Prés commune.
+The hamlet of Granon corresponds to the summer cottages of the Val des Prés commune.
 Relatively uncrowded, the trail gradually winds its way up through the Bois de l'Infernet, making it a very pleasant snowshoeing itinerary.

 At the end of the Rosier de Val des Prés hamlet, park just after the Draye bridge, where a snow-free parking lot is on your left.